Basic insurance and Enhanced Care

 ICBC Basic Autoplan insurance is the mandatory coverage you need for a vehicle in B.C.
 It helps ensure that all British Columbians who own and drive a motor vehicle here are protected with a basic level of coverage.
 Find out what's included in your Basic Autoplan insurance.

-Autoplan Accident Benefits help you, your passengers and members of your household with medical costs, wage loss and more if you’re injured in a motor vehicle crash, even if you’re found responsible (at fault) in the crash.
+Your Enhanced Accident Benefits help you, your passengers and members of your household with medical costs, wage loss and more if you’re injured in a motor vehicle crash, whether you’re a driver, passenger, cyclist, or pedestrian – even if you’re found responsible (at fault) for the crash.

 getting medical care and treatment after a crash.